 We support our members’ enthusiasm for discovering ways to help fill the gap in needed services throughout our Central Texas community.

 As part of the strategic planning process, a Grants Innovation Committee was formed to explore various innovative grant making options, including those that serve critical needs to growing organizations with important non-programmatic needs.
 This committee consists of a broad cross-section of Impact Austin committee and board members, Community Partners, Central Texas non-profit and Foundation leaders, as well as community philanthropists.

-Based on the comprehensive research and analysis efforts of the Grants Innovation Committee, we introduced a Catalyst Grant pilot in 2015 in addition to our multiple program grants.
-The Catalyst Grant, which we will again award in 2016, provides much needed funds for organizations to build and strengthen their infrastructure, thereby improving their long-term sustainability.
+Based on the comprehensive research and analysis efforts of the Grants Innovation Committee, we introduced a Catalyst Grant in 2015 in addition to our multiple program grants.
+The Catalyst Grant provides much needed funds for organizations to build and strengthen their infrastructure, thereby improving their long-term sustainability.